New Mexico Department of Workforce Solutions

-The New Mexico Department of Workforce Solutions is a state government agency in New Mexico.
+The New Mexico Department of Workforce Solutions (DWS) is a state government agency in the state of New Mexico.
 The agency is responsible for economic development, education initiatives, labor relations, unemployment, workforce technology, volunteerism, and workforce development.

 Structure

 The agency is managed by a cabinet secretary appointed by the Governor of New Mexico.
 The most recent Secretary of the Department of Workforce Solutions was Bill McCamley, a former member of the New Mexico House of Representatives, served as Secretary from January, 2019 to April, 2021.